-If you get the chance to pick one up you can read how it got its name Blackout.
-Funny story.
-For the lovers of chocolate cake.
+If you get the chance to pick one up a copy for yourself (or have a quick look at Wiki), you can read how it got its name Blackout.
+Its a funny story, and just made for the lovers of chocolate cakes.

 - 1 tsp salt